Rosalía: Impact

-Rosalía has been mentioned as an influence by a number of artists including Christina Aguilera, Tate McRae, Camila Cabello, Lauren Jauregui, Marina Satti, Judeline, Julieta, Ralphie Choo, and Maria Hein.
+Rosalía has been mentioned as an influence by a number of artists including Christina Aguilera, Tate McRae, Camila Cabello, Lauren Jauregui, Judeline, Julieta, Ralphie Choo, and Maria Hein.

 Spanish music industry

 Forbes named Rosalía in their list of "Most Influential Spanish Women" in 2020 and in 2022.
 In 2021, Pitchfork named Rosalía one of the most important artists of the last 25 years.